 - Confirm that you will start attendance at the new school by the next available term, or within 5 months of taking full time classes (whichever is sooner).

 - After the transfer release date, you will need to contact your new school to issue a new I-20 or DS-2019.
-Employment authorization on and off campus ends at this time.
+Employment authorization through WOU for both on and off campus ends at this time.